• students with physical and other developmental disabilities have fewer opportunities to learn literacy than their non-disabled peers.

 • Up to 90% of children with cerebral palsy either cannot read, or read below grade level even if they have average IQ levels.
 (1)

 • A strong correlation has been found between phoneme and phonological awareness and the successful attainments of literacy.
 (2)

 • students who are able to use a speech output communication aid have an advantage over those who do not when trying to acquire literacy.
 (3)

 Karen Erickson has examined the problems that students who rely on AAC face when they are acquiring literacy.
-These include:

 The acquisition of literacy presents a challenge to many students who have complex needs including those who have normal or even high intelligence.
 This is partly because the connection between IQ and performance in the curriculum is not so correlated as was once thought.
 This is particularly so if the student has complex physical and communication needs.
 A number of factors come into play which can make the acquisition of literacy difficult including:

 It is essential that these issues are given direct attention.
 It is not enough to simply repeat literacy teaching over and again in one style.
 If it isn't working another approach should be tried.
 Over learning is not, in itself, enough.
 It may be that a student needs to repeat a piece of learning several times but it may also be that the teaching style needs to be repeated.
-There is a link to a number of approaches to learning here.

 (1) Machaliecek et al (2010), “Literacy Intervention for students with physical and developmental disabilities who use aided AAC devices: A systematic review.”
 In Journal of development and physical disability (2010) Vol. 22:219-240.